Building Infrastructure Challenges: Innerduct

 Making Your Building Smarter Today Than Yesterday

-Tech Ready Buildings actively support the integration of new digital technologies and leverage on-going connectivity automation for Smart Buildings to enhance building performance and occupant experience, making the building smarter today than it was yesterday.
+Tech Ready Buildings actively support the integration of new digital technologies and leverage on-going connectivity automation for Smart Buildings to enhance building performance and occupant experience, Making Your Building Smarter Today Than Yesterday.

 Save “P.O.T.S. of Gold” By Eliminating Unused Telephone Lines